cldif/REAM/README.md

 exit;
 ```

+> **Disclaimer** :  The username and password just above can be guessed extremely easily!
+They are used here for testing purposes and should not be used in deployment environments.

 The database of the project must be also created, enter the following command in the symfony folder:

 ```